 - Clean up your personal care and cleaning products in order to avoid exposure to xenoestrogens.
 Women, on average, use 12 personal care and cosmetic products per day, which amounts to 168 different chemical ingredients!
 These ingredients could be interfering with your hormones and causing toxicity in your body.
 You can use the Environmental Working Group’s Guide to Healthy Cleaning and Skin Deep Database to help you get started on finding healthy alternatives to your conventional personal care and cleaning products.

 - Filter your water.
-Use a high quality water filter for all drinking and cooking water that filters out xenoestrogens and hormones from the water supply.
+Use a high quality water filter that filters out xenoestrogens and hormones from the water supply, for all drinking and cooking water.
 Also look for a filter that removes chlorine and fluoride to help support thyroid health, since these can interfere with thyroid hormone production.

 - Prioritize sleep.
 Much of our detoxification happens during the sleeping hours, so sleep is key for removing excess estrogen from the body.
 Additionally, having a good production of melatonin (a hormone that helps to regulate your sleep-wake cycles) helps to lower estrogen.